JuliaDynamics/DiscreteEvents.jl/docs/src/examples/dicegame/dicegame.md

 end
 ```

 … and a function representing their operation.
 The buffers are represented by channels.
-Then we build a system by creating workers and connecting them by channels.
+Then we build the system by creating workers and connecting them by channels.
 We start the work processes with their respective data and run the simulation.

 ```julia